Trains77/bwrap-mc-java/README.md

 Additionally, the scripts accepts settings in the form of environment variables set within the launcher, the following are:

-AUDIO_BACKEND - Can be either "pipewire" or "pulseaudio" defines which audio system to share with the sandbox, defaults to "none"
+AUDIO_BACKEND - Can be either "pipewire", "pulseaudio", "none", or "both" defines which audio system to share with the sandbox, defaults to "none"

 DISABLE_LOOPBACK - Can be either "true" or "false", defines Whether or not the sandbox should be able to reach the host's loopback address, defaults to "true"